 Moomin is a Finnish cartoon character.
 Hanno City has been home to a FREE Moomin park in Akebono Childrens Forest for several years.
 It was one of the reasons that Hanno City was chosen as the location for the first Moomin theme Park outside of Finland.
 The other was the landscape of the area, which is said to be comparable to Finland.
 Metsä Village was designed not only to compliment the Moominvalley theme park, but to use the natural landscape to create a leisure space reflective of and reminiscent of Nordic life.

 The village is on the shore of Lake Miyazawa and surrounded by forest.
 One of the activities available is canoe hire.
 You can book to take a canoe out on the lake.
 Or if you prefer just sit and take in the view.
 They have some comfortable outdoor seats by the lake for anyone to use for free.
 They also have some eateries that have a nice view of the lake too.
-Unfortunately it would seem the barbecue “Utepils”, which was right on the lake, closed permanently this year.
+Unfortunately the barbecue “Utepils”, which was right by the lake, closed permanently in 2022.

 Entrance Road is the colorful pathway from the car park down to the village.
 It is where the popular umbrella sky is displayed annually in the summer.
 In Autumn they have colorful flags hanging over the walkway.
 They play muzak throughout the day.
 There are some nice hydrangea along the walk in June.